thegreatape/thegreata.pe-source/_posts/2018-02-04-generating-randomized-color-palettes.markdown

 ---
 layout: post
-title: "Generating Randomized Color Palettes (That Aren’t Clown Vomit)"
+title: Generating Randomized Color Palettes (That Aren’t Clown Vomit)
 image:
   thumb: lo-color-test-small.png
+redirect_from:
+- "/generating-randomized-color-palettes"
 ---

 Before we dive into randomized color palette generation, a little context on what brought me here: